-The best washing machines will keep your clothes sparkling and stain-free – all while saving you time, money and energy.
-There are a few types of washer to choose from – from freestanding (front/top load), integrated (smaller to fit behind a cupboard door), semi-integrated and combi washer-dryers.
+The best washing machines will keep your clothes sparkling and stain-free – all while saving you time, money, and energy.
+There are a few types of washers to choose from – freestanding (front/top load), integrated (smaller to fit behind a cupboard door), semi-integrated, and combi washer-dryers.

-A washing machine is one of the most essential household appliances; without one, you won't be able to efficiently and effectively clean the laundry.
-This is especially prudent in when there are kids at home; muddy socks and sauce-stained t-shirts can only be handled by a machine which is up for the task.
+A washing machine is one of the most essential household appliances; without one, you won't be able to clean the laundry efficiently and effectively.
+This is especially prudent when there are kids at home; muddy socks and sauce-stained t-shirts can only be handled by a machine that is up for the task.

-Read on to find out what we rate as the best washing machine for 2023.
-And if you can’t find your perfect washer here, why not check out our guides to the best top load washers and best front load washers, for more great options.
-We've also rounded up the best rated washing machines across all the major retailers if you're curious about what other users think.
+Read on to find out what we rate as the best washing machine.
+And if you can’t find your perfect washer here, why not check out our guides to the best top load washers and best front load washers for more great options?

 It comes with a ton of smart features, including self-cleaning tech and app compatibility, but is lacking in the steam function that many front-loading best washing machines have.

-Affordable and with Energy Star certified, it has 8 wash cycles, 4 spin speeds and 4 different temperature settings.
-It also comes with a child lock, so children can’t accidentally start the washer when you’re out of the room.
+Affordable and Energy Star certified, it has eight wash cycles, four spin speeds, and four different temperature settings.
+It also comes with a child lock, so children can’t accidentally start the washer when they’re out of the room.
 One big pull of the Samsung WF42H5000AW is its VRT tech, which reduces vibration by balancing the drum, even at high speeds, to stop any noise created by fast spins or heavy loads.
-The Self Clean+ technology also helps prevent dirt accumulating and notifies you every 40 cycles when it needs a clean.
+The Self Clean+ technology also helps prevent dirt from accumulating and notifies you every 40 cycles when it needs a clean.

-Smart care tech via the app monitors and diagnoses errors, in theory saving you money on repairs.
+Smart care tech via the app monitors and diagnoses errors, in theory, saving you money on repairs.
 And with its Energy Star, it’s incredibly economical.
-The huge 4.2 cu. ft. capacity is big enough to wash a King size comforter – plus it’s stackable, in case you want to buy the matching Samsung dryer.
+The huge 4.2 cu.
+The sq. capacity is big enough to wash a king-size comforter – plus it’s stackable, in case you want to buy the matching Samsung dryer.

 The Maytag MVW6500MBK is a family friendly washer with its giant 4.7 cu. ft. capacity and deep fill option.

-There’s a ton of cycles to run though, from specialist settings to steam clean and for allergens.
-Probably the most impressive part of the LG WM9500HKA however is its 6Motion tech – this detects what is in the drum and sets an appropriate mode of washing.
-For example, heavily stained clothes will activate a scrubbing motion for a vigorous clean.
+There are a ton of cycles to run, though, from specialist settings to steam clean and for allergens.
+Probably the most impressive part of the LG WM9500HKA, however, is its 6Motion tech, which detects what is in the drum and sets an appropriate mode of washing.
+For example, heavily stained clothes will activate a scrubbing motion for a vigorous cleaning.
 It also has anti-vibration technology to reduce noise levels.
-The machine is also incredibly energy efficient, and is Energy Star certified.
+The machine is also incredibly energy efficient and Energy Star certified.

 The Maytag MVW6200KW gets 4 out of 5 stars on Best Buy.
 Positive reviews praise its large capacity and cleaning performance.
-One user said: “Love this deep filling washer.
+One user said: “I love this deep-filling washer.
 Cleans large, bulky bed covers with ease.”
 Negative reviews complained about how noisy the washer was during a spin, and one user said they had to wash things twice if they were soiled.

 The deep fill option adds extra water for more robust washing, while you can get a quick wash done in just 30 minutes.

-Shock absorbers help reduce vibration and noise, and the auto-sensing feature adjusts the water level for each load for a more energy efficient clean.
-It has 10 different cycles, including a wrinkle busting one, as well as fast spins of up to 750 rpm to help remove water from clothes and reduce drying time.
+Shock absorbers help reduce vibration and noise, and the auto-sensing feature adjusts the water level for each load for a more energy-efficient clean.
+It has ten different cycles, including a wrinkle-busting one, as well as fast spins of up to 750 rpm to help remove water from clothes and reduce drying time.

-When investing in one of the best washing machines there are a few criteria to focus on, says cleaning expert Laura Mountford.
-These include drum size, design features, number of cycles, front vs top load, energy efficiency, warranty, price and smart features.
+Cleaning expert Laura Mountford says there are a few criteria to focus on when investing in one of the best washing machines.
+These include drum size, design features, number of cycles, front vs top load, energy efficiency, warranty, price, and smart features.

 “Top load or front load washing machines are both options, depending on where they will be situated and personal preference,” says Mountford.